 Think of MWR as your personal investment scorecard - it measures your specific journey, not just the final number in your account.

 Common benchmarks include market indexes.
-If you mainly invest in the US, you should look at S&P Total Return.
-If you are diversified around the world - MSCI World would be better.
+If you mainly invest in the US, use an S&P 500 total-return benchmark so dividends are included.
+If you are diversified around the world, the MSCI World Index is a better fit.

 What's the difference between S&P 500 Index vs S&P 500 Total Return?